PaperStoryTTRPG/homebrew/techniques/elive_assorted_tech_traits.md

 > ### *Wild*{: .positive-color} *(+??
 FP)*{: .spirit-color } [Target] [Random]
 >
 > The user tries to attack any enemy they can with this technique, regardless of who it ends up being.
-> Any potential target that can be reached from the user’s current elevation (Regardless of who’s in front of them) can be targeted, but fate (Be it GM’s call or a dice roll) decides who ends up being targeted.
+> Any potential target that can be reached from the user's current elevation (Regardless of who's in front of them) can be targeted, but fate (Be it GM's call or a dice roll) decides who ends up being targeted.
 > This trait can be taken with other [Random] traits.
 >
 > If this technique is on a single-strike technique or a multi-strike technique meant for a single target, it costs *+1 FP*{: .spirit-color }.